FormidableLabs/spectacle/CONTRIBUTING.md

 We have various deck scenarios in `examples` that are part of the development process.

-We normally just do `start:NAME` to run an in-memory dev server.
-But we also add a `yarn build-examples` script task to make sure we actually produce non-broken examples as a CI / assurance test.
+We follow the convention of `start:NAME` to run an in-memory dev server for a specific example, but we also have a `yarn build-examples` script task to make sure we're actually producing non-broken sample presentations as a CI / assurance test.

 #### `examples/js`